Criteria for generalized translation-invariant frames: Introduction

 \section{Introduction}

 Deriving sufficient and necessary conditions for the frame property of structured function systems has a long history in time-frequency and time-scale analysis.
-In this paper we study a class of structured function systems known as generalized trans\-la\-tion-in\-vari\-ant systems in the setting of locally compact abelian groups.
-These function systems offer a common framework for discrete and continuous structured function systems such as Gabor systems, wave packet systems, wavelets, shearlets, and curvelets.
+In this paper we study a class of structured function systems known as generalized trans\-la\-tion-in\-vari\-ant systems.
+These function systems offer a common framework for discrete and continuous structured function systems such as Gabor systems, composite wavelet systems and wave packet systems, but are also of independent interest.